AustinKelsay/node-backend-walkthrough/README.md

 Each method returns a Knex query object.

-### 5.2 Test the User model
+## 5.2 Add routes to interact with the User model
-To test the User model, add some routes to your Express app that interact with the User model.
-Here are some examples:
+To test the User model, you need to add some routes to your Express app that interact with the User model.

+- Create a `routers` directory at the root of your repository.
+- Create a new file called `userRouter.js` in the routers directory with the following code:

 ```
 const User = require("../models/User");